Explore Jobs

 How We Determined This

-These figures are for base salaries only and do not include bonuses, commissions, fringe benefits, or overtime rates.
-Data was gathered from Class of 2020 graduates through December 31, 2020 to May 15, 2021 from over 249 schools that provided salary data by specific program or major.
+These figures represent base salaries only and exclude bonuses, commissions, fringe benefits, or overtime.
+The data was gathered from graduates of the Class of 2025, encompassing over 249 institutions that provided salary insights by specific program or major.

 Never miss an opportunity that’s right for you.